-- Greenish gray on back, shading to silvery sides
+- Dark greenish-gray on back, shading to silver sides

-- Fish in dark waters showing gold on throat, pelvic, and anal fins
+- Fish found in dark waters have yellow on throat, pelvic fins and anal fin

-Florida pompano are common in inshore and nearshore waters, especially along sandy beaches, along oyster banks, and over grassbeds.
-They are often in turbid water and may be found in water as deep as 130 feet.
+Inshore and nearshore waters, especially along sandy beaches, oyster bars and over seagrass beds, often in turbid water.
+Found in water as deep as 130 feet.

 Image Credit: © Diane Rome Peebles